 - Ease of cleaning: The smooth surface of the glass makes the cleaning process effortless.
 In addition, most glass kettles and teapots are top-rack dishwasher safe.
 Glass teapots also won’t rust if you leave water in them.

-Glass teaware doesn’t work with induction type stoves.
+- Glass teaware doesn’t work with induction stoves.

 Cleaning and Care